 Considered as the oldest city in Western Europe it offers the opportunity to step back in time while walking the streets of Cádiz Old Town.
 With its rich historic heritage, it is a great spot to explore in Andalusia!

-I hope you enjoy some time in this emblematic city by visiting unique corners in the Old Town, the cathedral, gardens, seaside fortresses, and promenades!
+I hope you enjoy your time in this emblematic city by visiting unique corners in the Old Town, the cathedral, gardens, seaside fortresses, and promenades!
 It is a place like no other!
 Happy exploring!